instructorc/uic_documentation/docs/syllabus_cs484.md

 My expectation is what is given on the [FAQ Covid page](https://today.uic.edu/frequently-asked-questions), where the latest "Circle Back to Campus" newsletter is from.
 My understanding is that we will all be vaccinated (or be tested regularly), meet masked and in person in our classroom, without extra physical distancing.
 Of course this could all change!
 Should there be the need to go back to online only, our plan is to have synchronous class online using Zoom.
 We will make every effort to have all classes recorded so those who need to can watch a class recording asynchronously if needed for Covid reasons.
 Email me if you know you will need to attend class remotely because of Covid, and we can figure out a reasonable adjustment.
 This does not apply to you if you simply miss class and watch the recording remotely some day(s), or miss lab for non-Covid reasons.
 We have selected the streaming option for class recordings.
 While I haven't tried this before, it is myunderstanding that you should be able to watch the class live, remotely, by selecting the option under the Echo360 link on the course Blackboard page (see link to Blackboard in the Navigation bar).

+## Disability Services, Letters of Accommodation (LOA)
+Refer as needed to the [UIC campus disability services policy](https://registrar.uic.edu/campus-policies/disability-notification/) which applies to students in this class.
+If you have special circumstances such as a letter of accommodation (LOA) from the UIC Disability office, then please indicate this to me directly via email along with a copy of your letter, and remind me before each exam of any accommodations needed.

 ## Disclaimer
 This syllabus is subject to change at the instructor's discretion with prior student notification.